dodrin/dodrin/README.md

 # Hello, nice to see you 👋
-I'm Rina, a recent graduate from Lighthouse Labs Full Stack Web Development.
+I'm Rina, Full Stack Web Developer.
 I'm currently working for a not-for-profit organization to support people in need in the local community and dedicated to community support.
 I'm interested in development and design and would love to use newly gained skills to make the world better✨

 ## 🌟 I have experience in:
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)